drjat42/CppND-Capstone-Snake-Game/README.md

   - `BoardLoader::LevelTimer` polls a future to determine when the game has ended and the board loading thread should exit.  `Game::Run` sets the promise when the snake dies.

 - "**A mutex or lock is used in the project.** A mutex or lock (e.g. std::lock_guard or `std::unique_lock) is used to protect data that is shared across multiple threads in the project code."
-  - `BoardLoader::LevelTimer` uses a `std::unique_lock` to overwrite the shared `_board` variable when a new board has been loaded.  `BoardLoader::getBoard` uses a `std::lock_guard` and the same `mutex` to read the shared variable when the game is ready to update the board.
+  - `MessageQueue::recieve` uses a `std::unique_lock` to dequeue messages.  `MessageQueue::send` uses a `std::lock_guard` and the same `mutex` to enqueu messages in the shared `queue` variable.

 - "**A condition variable is used in the project.** A std::condition_variable is used in the project code to synchronize thread execution."
+  - `MessageQueue` uses a condition varialbe to synchronize between the `send` and `receive` methods.
+(Sort of but not really, as the receive only blocks for 2 microseconds and then returns an empty optional if no message is ready.)